microsoft/xr-development-for-beginners/_docs/unit-5/5-loops.md

 ### Infinite Loops

 One factor to be aware of is the possibility of loops becoming infinite loops.
-An **infinite loop** occurs when one of the pre-established conditions never become false.
+An **infinite loop** occurs when one of the pre-established conditions never becomes false.
 Although this may sound as an error, there are cases where a continuous infinite loop can be used!

 Here are two examples: